aws-solutions/fhir-works-on-aws/solutions/documentation/USING_MULTI_TENANCY.md

 There are 2 ways to include a tenant Id in the auth token:

 1. Add the tenant Id in a custom claim.
 This is the recommended approach.
+   **In deployment package**, the default configuration adds the tenant Id on the `custom:tenantId` claim[link](https://github.com/aws-solutions/fhir-works-on-aws/blob/develop/solutions/deployment/src/config.ts#L148).
-   The default configuration adds the tenant Id on the `tenantId` claim
+   **In smart-deployment package**, the default configuration adds the tenant Id on the `tenantId` claim[link](https://github.com/aws-solutions/fhir-works-on-aws/blob/develop/solutions/smart-deployment/src/config.ts#L175).

-1. Encode the tenant Id in the `aud` claim by providing an URL that matches `<baseUrl>/tenant/<tenantId>`.
+2. Encode the tenant Id in the `aud` claim by providing an URL that matches `<baseUrl>/tenant/<tenantId>`.
    This can be useful when using an IDP that does not support custom claims.

 If a token has a tenant Id in a custom claim and in the aud claim, then both claims must have the same tenant Id value, otherwise an Unauthorized error is thrown.

+**In deployment package**, the default deployment adds a custom claim `custom:tenantId` to the Cognito User Pool.
+You can manage the tenant Id value for the different users on the AWS Cognito Console.
+The [provision-user.py](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/mainline/scripts/provision-user.py) script will also create users with a set tenant Id.

 ## Additional Configuration